Pick-Up-Game-Team/pick-up-games/README.md

 ## Running Test Suite 🖥️

 - [Selenium](https://www.selenium.dev/) - We use Selenium for our front-end testing.
 The tool helps with automating web applications for workflow, prompt, login/logout section, and other testing purposes.
-  To test run this command in your terminal (for Windows OS)
+  To test run this command in your terminal
     ```python
     python manage.py test
     ```
+   Note: At the time we test this, there is no error.
+However, if you receive error from running the command.
+You might need to install [Google Chrome driver](https://chromedriver.chromium.org/home).